Learn what Employers are ACTUALLY looking for.

 The benefits of going through an apprenticeship program are many!
 Apprentices gain skills and in-depth industry knowledge through paid on-the-job training that puts them ahead of the crowd in their pursuit to a great career.

 Most independent shops desire the apprentice technicians to complete a formal education through a trade or technical school.
-In most cases, apprentices/students do complete their apprenticeship during training as part of their practical experience, which means half the education is hands-on training and the other half is theory and technical understanding in repairing automobiles
+In most cases, apprentices do complete their apprenticeship during training as part of their practical experience, which means half the education is hands-on training, and the other half is course work discussing theory and technical understanding in repairing automobiles.

-As the apprentices go through the eighteen (18) month or four (4) year apprenticeship program they will be able to complete and assess if the career they desire to become certified or licensed as they move towards their associate's degree (if they so choose).
+As the apprentices go through the thirty-three (33) month or four (4) year apprenticeship program they will be able to complete and assess if the career they desire to become certified or licensed as they move towards their associate's degree (if they so choose).

 Apprenticeship vs. Internship: What’s the Difference?

 This Program is a New York State Registered Program, resulting in a Journeyworker Certification that is nationally recognized.

 Internships and apprenticeships both give you hands-on training, but that’s where the similarities end.

 While completing an internship is almost expected for any college graduate seeking employment, an apprenticeship (almost) guarantees you a higher paying job once you successfully complete the program and business that the apprentice enjoys coming to, every day.